jimmyd-be/Renson-endura-delta-library/README.md

-# Renson-ventilation-library
+# Renson endura delta library

-An unofficial library to get and control the Renson ventilation units.
+An unofficial library to get and control the Renson Endura Delta units.

 Following features are support:
 - Getting data for most of the fields that can be found in the official 'Endura Delta' app.